snap-stanford/MetroMaps/README.md

 The fields in this section are accessible to all other sections.
 We include three fields here:
 - log_level: `debug` or `info` based on your desired level of verbosity
 - **doc_metadata**: relative path to your document metadata file, e.g. `domains/lotr/doc_meta.json`.
 The format should mimic [LOTR metadata].
 - mm_standard_input: name of a json file to which the standard input will be written to.
 Unless you want to save this file in a permanent place, _you can leave this field blank_ and view temporary output in `/tmp/mm_input.json` if needed.
+The required JSON fields of this file are described in [docs/formats/mm_standard_input.md]

 [LOTR metadata]: https://github.com/snap-stanford/MetroMaps/blob/master/domains/lotr/data/doc_meta.json